Aquebogue, New York

 RegionEastern Suffolk County, Long Island

-Best Known ForFarms, wineries, nurseries, and North Fork scenery
+Best Known ForFarms, vineyards, nurseries, and North Fork scenery

 Outdoor AppealScenic drives, bay access, boating, vineyards, and agricultural landscapes